AidenZuk/JobQueue/README.md

     queue.resume 恢复处理数据

 #WriteQueue simple queue for update specified state
+# !!not tested!!

 Some state, such as light state in smarthome, if multiple command is sent in a short time, it would be nonsense to switch the light multi-times.
  Let's think about such command sequence: